 - During the time period indicated

 There will not always be documentation available, or at least not obvious documentation.
-So you may need to look for documentation that supports the reasonability of the insured’s claim, as opposed to the specifics.
+So you may need to look for documentation that supports the reasonability of the insured’s claim, as opposed to the specific receipt of income.

 - Historic tax returns to compare reported income year-to-year.

-- Signed receipts from the employer, which should have been prepared prior to the accident, not retroactively.
+- Signed receipts from the employer, prepared prior to the accident not retroactively.

 - Documents to support the earnings and work availability for other employees at the same employer, or to support the wages paid to the insured’s replacement.
 There will be privacy issues, so don’t expect to receive names with this request.

-As we have previously stated, it is unlikely the documentation you receive will validate the insured’s receipt of cash income beyond a shadow of a doubt.
+As we have previously stated, it is unlikely the documentation you receive will validate the insured’s receipt of cash income with absolute certainty.
 So, you now need to assess its reasonability.

 - Compare documents from different periods to look for consistency.

-- Compare the reported income with industry statistics.
-Industry statistics can include average earnings of individuals in different geographic regions, industries, and age brackets.
+- Compare the reported income with industry statistics, including specific geographic regions, industries, and age brackets.

 - Request information from third parties, such as industry associations or other employers in the same industry.

-- The individual’s lifestyle is also a key indicator in assessing reasonability, although this can be much more difficult to assess without the insured’s cooperation.
+- Review the individual’s lifestyle for assessing reasonability, although this can be much more difficult to assess without the insured’s cooperation.

 Red Flags to Keep Watch For

-- Using industry statistics, you can assess that a waitress working in a small town restaurant is unlikely to earn $300 in tips on a Tuesday evening, although that same waitress working during a film festival in a major metropolis might very well earn $300 in tips on a Tuesday evening.
+- Variance from industry statistics – a waitress working in a small town is unlikely to earn $300 in tips on a Tuesday evening, although that same waitress working during a film festival in a major metropolis can easily earn over $300 in tips on the same evening.

-- Historic tax returns on which the insured may have previously reported cash earnings, or other income sources which conflict with the details provided by the insured.
+- Inconsistency with historic tax returns or income reported on other sources.
 An example is Employment Insurance benefits being received while the insured claims to have been working.